 members on board the boat will abide by tournament rules.

-26. Non-Pro Division: Criteria 1: If any team member, mate or guest on a competing team's boat has earned all or part of their living as a full-time or part-time fishing captain, guide or mate in South Florida within the past 5 years, then that team shall not be eligible for the Non-Pro prize money categories.
-Criteria 2: If any team member, mate or guest on a competing team's boat has ever placed in the top 8 or higher in any PBSC event within the past 8 years of their competition, then that team shall not be eligible for the Non-Pro prize money categories.
+27. Semi-Pro Division: If any team member, mate or guest on a competing team's boat has ever placed in the top 8 or higher in any PBSC event within the past 8 years of their competition, then that team shall not be eligible for the Semi-Pro prize money categories.
 Top teams that have not participated in a PBSC tournament in recent years who reenter the series, will be evaluated backwards from the previous date that they fished a PBSC event.
 SKA Pro teams are not eligible for this category.
 Charter boat captains are not eligible for this category.
 Non-Pro teams are eligible for all other prize money in the tournament.
 The tournament committee reserves the right to exercise final discretion in determining any team's eligibility for this category.
-Non-Pro teams are eligible for all other prize money in the tournament that they qualify for.
+Semi-Pro teams are eligible for all other prize categories in the tournament that they qualify for.

 28. Team Divisions: Top teams in each division will be determined based on the total points scored by the registered anglers of each boat.

-28. Junior Angler Division: Eligible to kids up to the age of 15.
+29. Junior Angler Division: Eligible to kids 15 and under.
 The junior angler points may also contribute to the total number of boat points.
 However, the junior angler is not eligible for any other top angler prizes.

-29. Pee-Wee Angler: Eligible to kids under 10.
+30. Pee-Wee Angler: Eligible to kids 9 and under.
 No restrictions on species size or type except Billfish & Sharks for pee-wee anglers.
 However, the pee-wee angler points will not contribute to the total boat points.
 Pee-Wee anglers are allowed assistance in fighting the fish.
 A maximum of 5 fish may be weighed in by a pee-wee.
 Kids within this age bracket may elect to compete exclusively as a junior angler if they choose, however, they must do so according to the rules set forth for junior anglers.

-31. Small Boat Division: This division will only be available to single powered boats of 26 feet or less.
+32. Small Boat Division: This division will only be available to boats of 26 feet or less.
 Boat lengths must be reported at registration as stated by the boat manufacturer.
 The tournament committee reserves the right to review documentation of any boat to establish qualification for this category.
 Boats in this division are still eligible for all other prize categories in the tournament.

-37. Holy Mackerel: Prize money in this division is awarded for the heaviest 3 Kingfish caught in the tournament.
+39. Holy Mackerel: Prize money in this division is awarded for the heaviest 3 Kingfish caught in the tournament.
 50% of the money goes to the heaviest fish, 30% to the 2nd heaviest fish and 20% to the 3rd heaviest fish.
 You must be entered in this division in order to qualify for the prize money.
-Entry fee: $150 per boat.

-38. Kay Dee Dubya Jackpot: Prize money in this division is awarded to the team that weighs in the heaviest trio of Dolphin, Wahoo and Kingfish.
+40. Kay Dee Dubya Jackpot: Prize money in this division is awarded to the team that weighs in the heaviest trio of Dolphin, Wahoo and Kingfish.
 If more than one team catches the KDW Jackpot, the winner will be determined by heaviest combined weight.
 If there is no winner, then the money will roll into the next PBSC tournament where it will continue to grow until someone hits the Jackpot.
 You must be registered in this category in order to be eligible for the prize money.
-Entry fee: $200 per boat.

-40. Winnings: By law, all winners must fill out a W9 form prior to receiving any payments.
+45. Winnings: By law, all winners must fill out a W9 form prior to receiving any payments.
 Prize money will be withheld until a W9 form is received from the winner.
-W9 forms will be available at the awards ceremony for the tournament.
+W9 forms will be available at the awards ceremony for each tournament.